-Data entered into any of the operational registers (except the $E{\rm D}$ register) must first pass through the Communication register.
-Starting with the uppermost digit, data is entered into the Communication register by first depressing a register switch and then depressing the numeric keyboard swithces.
-An Active Digit indicator light is located directly above each group of three binary lights which represent the octal digits in the Communication register.
-Whenever a numeric keyboard switch is depressed, the binary lights beneath the illuminated Active Digit indicator will display the newly entered contents of that digit position.
-At the same time, the Active Digit indicator for that group goes off and the one for the next lower numbered octal digit is illuminated.
-When data is to be entered into the $B^1$ , $B^2$ , $B^3$ , or P registers, the Active Digit indicator automatically starts at the fifth digit position of the Communication register.
+Data entered into any of the operational registers (except the ED register) must first pass through the Communication register.
+Starting with the uppermost digit, data is entered into the Communication register by first depressing a register switch and then depressing the numeric keyboard switches.
+A blue Active Digit indicator light is superimposed on each digit position of the Communication register as digit entry progresses.
+When data is to be entered into the $B^1$ , $B^2$ , $B^3$ or P registers, the Active Digit indicator automatically starts at the fifth digit position of the Communication register.